Newton Blossomville

-It is located in the north of the Borough, about two and a half miles east of Olney & quarter of a mile from the Bucks/Beds border, just outside the village.
+It is located in the north of the Borough, about 2.5 mi east of Olney, 8 mi west of Bedford, and 9 mi north-east of Central Milton Keynes, close to the Bucks/Beds border.

+History

 The village name 'Newton' is an Old English language word meaning 'new village' or 'new homestead'.
 It was recorded in the Domesday Book of 1086 under the holdings of Clifton Reynes (Clystone) as not much was left of the original settlement.
-Called 'Niwetone' when first named independently in 1175, it gained the affix 'Blossevill', referring to the family name of the lords of the manor in the 13th century.
+Called 'Neutone' when first named independently in 1175, it gained the affix 'Blossevill', referring to the family name of the lords of the manor in the 13th century.

+In 1419, it appears as "Newenton Blosumvyll".

+Listed buildings and structures

+The parish has one scheduled ancient monument, one grade II* listed building, and 14 at grade II.